High Country 4wd Tag Along Tour

 refueling and restocking.
 This is a very old town comprising

 the original pub with the general store and fuel supply across the

-Dargo is on the fringes of the historic Grant area which saw massive
+Dargo is on the fringes of the historic Grant area which saw

-money though and the town of Grant, up the hill
+Most lost their money though and the town of Grant, up the hill